Professor-G/MicroLIA/docs/index.rst

 Importing MicroLIA
 ==================

 The most important variable to set when employing MicroLIA is the cadence of the survey -- we can construct this by appending timestamp arrays to an empty list.
-When a lightcurve is simulated, a random timestamp will then be selected.
+When a lightcurve is simulated, a timestamp from the list will be selected at random.

 With our timestamps saved we can simulate our training data and generate an optimal machine learning model with the following import: